liamoconnor87/local_directory/README.md

 - As a User, I would like the Navigation Bar to allow me to log out of my Profile on the App.
 - As a User, I would like a flash message that tells me I have successfully been logged out.
 - As a User, I would like to be able to update my business information on my Profile page.
-- As a User, I would like a Cancel button incase I don't want to update my business information.
+- As a User, I would like a Cancel button in case I don't want to update my business information.
 - As a User, I would like a flash message that tells me I have successfully updated my information.
 - As a User, I would like to be able to Delete my Business and Profile from the database.
-- As a User, I would like the app to check 'Are you sure?' before deleting, incase I dont want to.
+- As a User, I would like the app to check 'Are you sure?' before deleting, in case I dont want to.
 - As a User, I would like a flash message that tells me I have successfully been removed from the database.

-- As a User, I would like a convienent link at the bottom of the Log In page that takes me to the Register page, incase I have mistakenly clicked the wrong link.
+- As a User, I would like a convenient link at the bottom of the Log In page that takes me to the Register page, in case I have mistakenly clicked the wrong link.
-- As a User, I would like a convienent link at the bottom of the Register page, that takes me to the Log In page, incase I have mistakenly clicked the wrong link.
+- As a User, I would like a convenient link at the bottom of the Register page, that takes me to the Log In page, in case I have mistakenly clicked the wrong link.

 - As a User, I would like to have Admin capabilities.
 - As an Admin User, I would like the Navigation Bar to take me to my Admin page, once I am logged in.